 A meeting with the title ‘Agriculture and Freedom‘ took place in Florence on June 8, with Carlo Triarico, president of the Italian Association for Biodynamic Agriculture, and Nadia El-Hage.
 During the debate, the attacks on biodynamic agriculture, which has recently taken place in Italy, were discussed.
 Dr. Vandana Shiva emphasised how, also in this case, the importance of care has been lost sight of.
 Biodynamic agriculture actually takes care of the seed, it takes care of the soil, it takes care of the farmers.
 The economy of care is the only possible future for the sustainability of agri-food systems, because it creates abundance and life for soils, plants, animals and humans.
 A Memorandum of Understanding was signed between Navdanya International and the Association for Biodynamic Agriculture through which all farmers who want to co-design the future of caring for the planet are called to join forces.

 On June 10, the ‘Women and the Climate Crisis’ Round Table organised by Casacomune took place.
 Dr. Vandana Shiva spoke on the theme “Free Seeds: beyond the chains of economy and finance for the freedom of the world”.
-Together with Dr. Vandana Shiva, Eleonora Evi, Anna Brambilla, Isabella Pratesi, Suzanne Mbiye Diku, Michela Favaro, Mirta Da Pra, Don Luigi Ciotti and the artistic director of Cinemambiente, Gaetano Capizzi.
+Together with Dr. Vandana Shiva, Eleonora Evi, Anna Brambilla, Isabella Pratesi, Suzanne Mbiye Diku, Michela Favaro, Mirta Da Pra, Don Luigi Ciotti and the founder and artistic director of Cinemambiente, Gaetano Capizzi.
 (Video).

 Dr. Vandana Shiva pointed out how the war in Ukraine has made financial speculation on the food sector possible, and how this phenomenon is rooted in the forced introduction of intensive agriculture and the free trade regulations set by the WTO with the onset of globalisation in the early 1990s.
 Food has been turned into a commodity, a financial asset.
 But food cannot be reduced to a commodity.
 Food is the nourishment of society, culture and life.
 The industrial agricultural model is causing the destruction of biodiversity.
 Pesticides and insecticides are driving insects to extinction, herbicides like RoundUp/Glyphosate are driving plants, insects and the soil organisms that depend on them to extinction.
 It is necessary to stop the wars against the soil, and its workers and our bodies, and to develop an agriculture of peace.